 Study lead author Reilly Derrick, an engineering student at UCLA, told PopSci that this research could help the Search for Extraterrestrial Intelligence (SETI) by providing a narrower group of stars for researchers to focus on.
 If aliens make contact, this would be an incredible moment in human history, to say the least.

 The search for extraterrestrial life has been a significant part of space exploration for many decades.
-While there is no direct evidence of life beyond Earth as of my knowledge cutoff in September 2021, there are several signs that scientists look for when investigating the possibility of extraterrestrial life.
+While there is no direct evidence of life beyond Earth, there are several signs that scientists look for when investigating the possibility of extraterrestrial life.

 The presence of water, especially in liquid form, is a primary factor scientists consider when searching for signs of life.
 This is because water is essential for all known forms of life on Earth.
 For example, the discovery of water ice on Mars and the potential for liquid water beneath the surface of Jupiter’s moon Europa and Saturn’s moon Enceladus has excited astrobiologists.